inductiva/inductiva/inductiva/fluids/scenarios/wind_tunnel/README.md

 Now, the user is ready to simulate the steady state.
 Here, the user chooses the object to be inserted inside the wind tunnel.
 This object is defined with a geometry file in STL or OBJ format.
 Notice that, the required meshing step will automatically be made before starting the simulation.
 The meshing is done with the [snappyHexMesh tool](https://www.openfoam.com/documentation/user-guide/4-mesh-generation-and-conversion/4.4-mesh-generation-with-the-snappyhexmesh-utility) of OpenFOAM.

-To test this scenario we have made available one example of a vehicle geometry in OBJ format.
-[Download it from here](../../../../resources/geometry/test_vehicle.obj).
+To test this scenario we have available one example of a vehicle geometry in OBJ format - [download it here](../../../../resources/geometry/test_vehicle.obj).
 The user can also use his own geometry file, as long as it is in STL or OBJ format.

 The simulation parameters available for the user to configure are:
 - `num_iterations`: Set the maximum number of iterations for the iterative algorithm to converge.